 Once his Master's of Science was complete, Dr. Ulm went back to Ashland, Ohio, to dedicate full time to train for the 2004 Olympic games.
 While his ultimate mission did not come to fruition, he had the honor and pleasure of training with four future Olympians and competing at the 2004 Olympic Track & Field Trials in Sacramento, CA. Training with such an elite group has given Dr. Ulm insight into the mind of elite athletes and coaches, enabling him to better treat, train and educate this specialized population.

 As a Chiropractic Physician he passionately seeks out the most advanced therapies and treatment approaches to maximize his ability to treat and train athletes.
 Perhaps the biggest influence on his approach is Pavel Kolar of Dynamic Neuromuscular Stabilization (DNS) and the Prague School of Rehabilitation.
 In 2013 Dr. Ulm trained in the Czech Republic and become a certified therapist of DNS; and in 2015, he was selected to be an international instructor of DNS for the Prague School of Rehabilitation.
-Other influences are the Motion Palpation Institute, Robert Lardner, Ron Hruska of the Postural Restoration Institute, Greg Roskoff of Muscle Activation Technique and Tom Pervis of Resistance Training Specialist.
+During his tenure as an instructor for DNS, he worked to combine the powerful concepts of DNS to strength training and authored the DNS Weight Lifting course and DNS Strength Training.
+Other influences are the Motion Palpation Institute, Robert Lardner, and Michael Shacklock of Clinical Neurodynamics.
+He is also one of only 170 Chiropractic Physicians in the world certified in the McKenzie Method (MDT-Cert).
 In his clinic, Dr. Ulm blends these influences, to treat and to train athletes across the full functional spectrum from surgery prevention to teaching an athlete how to properly squat or Olympic lift.

 Dr. Ulm is also the head team physician for Project Lift, a successful Olympic Weightlifting Team in the Columbus area.
 In this capacity, he works closely with head coaches Drew Dillon and Chelsea Kyle (both nationally competitive weightlifters) on training, technique and programming.
 Through project lift and other weightlifting groups he has been able to work with many nationally competitive weightlifters including Holley Mangold who competed at the 2012 Olympic Games in London.